Skip to content

 2

-Receiving with corresponding number of variables: True Good
+Using corresponding number of variables to receive: True Good

-In more complex projects, it is often necessary to place code in multiple different scripts for easier maintenance and management.
+In more complex projects, code is often placed in multiple different scripts for easier maintenance and management.

-When calling code between scripts, the import statement is required.
+When needing to call code between scripts, the import statement is used to import modules.

 Imported Script Location Import Method